Save the Last Dance: Production

-Julia Stiles landed the role as Sara when director Thomas Carter saw her dance scene in the 1999 film 10 Things I Hate About You.
-To prepare for her role, Stiles did two months of training for the ballet scenes while also rehearsing the choreography for the hip hop scenes.
+Julia Stiles landed the role of Sara after director Thomas Carter saw her dance scene in the 1999 film 10 Things I Hate About You.
+Lacking dance experience, Stiles prepared for her role by two months of intensive training for the ballet scenes and also rehearsing the choreography for the hip hop scenes.
 Fatima Robinson was the film's hip hop choreographer.